marco262/my_wiki/data/dnd/subclass/war-domain.md

 ## Avatar of Battle

-At 17th level, you gain resistance to bludgeoning, piercing, and slashing damage from nonmagical weapons.
+At 17th level, you gain resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.

 ----